kanchi9390/Assignment-1/Part 1: MERN Stack Development/React Js/readme.md

-This is the github link of Middleware and Route implementation
+This is the github link of Component and State Management implementation

 https://github.com/kanchi9390/MetaGeeksAssignment.git

-● Create an Express.js middleware that logs the timestamp and the requested URL for every incoming request.

-● Implement an Express.js route that retrieves a list of posts from the database and returns it as JSON.
+### Component

+● Create a React.js functional component that displays a list of blog posts.
+Each post should show the title, author, and a button to view the full post.

+### State Management

+● Implement state management in React to handle the loading state while fetching the blog posts.
+Show a loading indicator when posts are being fetched.

 ### Installation